jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/analytics/common.md

 reported with open vulnerabilities and the total number of these.
 The X-axis represents
-the registered files,
-and the total number of
-vulnerabilities on the Y-axis.
+the total number of vulnerabilities and on the Y-axis you can see the name of the registered files.

 ## Exposure benchmark